Fashion Week with Kaffe Fassett

 Inspiration led to a collaboration with Fassett, whose family has owned and operated Nepenthe since the start.
 Aimée Crocker’s older sister Jennie married into the Fassett family in 1879 when she wed Congressman Jacob Sloat Fassett, a GOP rising star.

-This collection isn’t a hippie-dippie outing; it is equal parts Santa Cruz boardwalk (another one of Vevers’ stops along the way) with a muted color palette (nearly all the prints are against a black background) and with the feel-good vibe tempered by rock n’ roll and punk grit.
+This collection isn’t a far out hippie excursion; it is equal parts Santa Cruz boardwalk (another one of Vevers’ stops along the way) with a muted color palette (nearly all the prints are against a black background) and with the feel-good vibe tempered by rock n’ roll and punk grit.
 Michael B. Jordan has been tapped to be the new face of the men’s line.

 For women, Stuart Vevers added a California vibe to his gritty-glam aesthetic; his modern, cool men’s wear lineup was especially on point.